aoikida/lecture_software_engineering/README.md

 ## class 8

-simple_database : can execute transaction
+simple_database : can execute transaction with SS2PL